 READ MORE: Financial tips for couples before marriage

 This process can take up to three months because of the notice periods required for the court application.

-According to Ellender, the process is not only time consuming, it’s also expensive.
+According to Ellender, this process is not only time consuming, it’s also expensive.
 She says changing the postnuptial contact could cost you about R20,000.
-These costs include but aren’t limited to:
+These costs include, but aren’t limited to, the following: